-This chart shows the mind-blowing way Mike Bloomberg’s $62 billion fortune dwarfs the net worth of everyone else running for president
+This chart shows the mind-blowing ways Mike Bloomberg’s wealth eclipses all the other presidential candidates

 Indeed, Bloomberg’s net worth is about 13 times the combined wealth of the rest of the presidential field.

 What does all that money get you?
 Bloomberg has hired an elite campaign staff working on an unorthodox strategy, ignoring the early primary states and focusing on the massive delegate haul available in the Super Tuesday contests on March 3.
-As Politico put it in their Playbook Audio Briefing podcast on Thursday, “the goal here is to create an aura of professionalism and invincibility.”
+As Politico put it in their Playbook Audio Briefing podcast, “the goal here is to create an aura of professionalism and invincibility.”

 Bloomberg has been investing heavily in advertising, running TV ads for months, including an $11 million Super Bowl spot gunning directly for Trump.

-According to CNN’s Brian Stelter, as of February 9, Bloomberg had spent over $350 million on ads, nearly twice what fellow billionaire candidate Tom Steyer had spent, and several times what any other Democratic candidate had bought on the airwaves.
+On Thursday, Bloomberg’s campaign filed its receipts and expenditures for January with the Federal Election Commission, and Politico reporter Zack Montellaro highlighted that the campaign spent over $220 million in that month, far dwarfing other candidates’ expenditures.

-And it’s not just TV – earlier this week, several popular Instagram meme accounts suddenly started posting pro-Bloomberg images as part of a campaign push to target younger, social-media-friendly voters.
+And those expenditures aren’t just on TV commercials – earlier this month, several popular Instagram meme accounts suddenly started posting pro-Bloomberg images as part of a campaign push to target younger, social-media-friendly voters.

 It appears the media-heavy strategy could be working.
-Despite sitting out the Iowa caucuses and New Hampshire primary, Bloomberg is in third place in Real Clear Politics’ national polling average of the Democratic primary behind former Vice President Joe Biden and Sen. Bernie Sanders.
+Despite sitting out the Iowa and Nevada caucuses and the New Hampshire primary, Bloomberg is in third place in Real Clear Politics’ national polling average of the Democratic primary behind former Vice President Joe Biden and Sen. Bernie Sanders.

-We will see if Bloomberg’s outsize wealth and unorthodox strategy will lead to electoral success, with the next voting happening in the Nevada caucuses on February 22, the South Carolina primary on February 29, and over a dozen states and territories holding contests on March 3.
+We will see if Bloomberg’s outsize wealth and unorthodox strategy will lead to electoral success, with the next voting happening in the South Carolina primary on February 29, and over a dozen states and territories holding contests on March 3.

 - Read more: